TWINLADDER

 Position: Specialized extraction engine for M&A due diligence

-Kira is used by over 80% of the top 25 M&A law firms globally.
+Kira is used by 80% of the top 25 M&A law firms globally.
 The platform automatically identifies and extracts over 1,400 clauses and data points across 40 key legal areas.
-It can import documents in over 60 formats and uses a proprietary AI model to highlight and analyse key information.
+It can import documents in over 60 formats and uses a proprietary AI model to highlight and analyze key information.

 Strengths: